 The overall senior experience

 Diverse pollution-free landscapes, friendly locals, and unique cultural experiences add to Australia’s attraction as a retirement destination.
-The human development index score of Australia is 0.947, among the world’s highest.
+Australia’s Human Development Index score is 0.947, among the world’s highest.
 It is a generally safe place to live with a low crime rate.
 Overall, Australia offers a good environment for expats to retire.